JustinLesko02/ME405-Romi-Line-Follower/README.md

 # ME405 Romi Line Follower Project
 #### By Marcus Pietro and Justin Lesko
 ## Overview
 This repository contains code and auxillary files relavent to run a line following robot.
+All electrical and mechanical components as outline further on in this document are needed and proper tuning of variables is imperative for success.
+In order to run the code, download all of the necessary python files and run main.py.
+### Operation
+To operate the robot, line it up at the start of the line following track and press the user input button.
+It will automatically run around the track and return to the start.
 ## Table of Contents
 1. Electrical Design
 2. Mechanical Design